Book Consultation

 Key Stat: CSRS 4200 has governed compilation engagements for periods ending on or after December 14, 2021, replacing the old Notice to Reader (CPA Canada, cpacanada.ca).
 Review engagements follow CSRE 2400, and a clear basis-of-accounting note is required on a compilation.

-How CPA Services Support Your Reporting
+How Our CPA Services Support Your Reporting

 Our Actual Experience